fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details><details><summary>

-### Hadith: Salman Al-Farsi talks to a Dead Person
+### Salman Al-Farsi talks to a Dead Person

 </summary>

 It seems proper to give here a short account of the conversation which Salman, the Persian, had had with a dead person.
-It is a lengthy tradition, but of great benefit.
+It is a lengthy tradition I found in Shia sources.

 Asbagh bin Nubata (r.a.) was a trusted companion of Ameerul Mumeneen Ali (AS).
 He went to see Salman Farsi (r.a.) who had settled in Madain.
 Asbagh (r.a.) says: